Case Jaundice

-Case Jaundice is a Bengali comedy web series which has a very interesting concept.
+Case Jaundice is a 2020 Indian Bengali comedy web series.
 It is a series that has been made entirely during the lockdown period.
-Directed by Subhankar Chattopadhyay the web series and shorts shot during the lockdown period of the COVID-19 Pandemic.
+Directed by Subhankar Chattopadhyay the web series and shorts shot during the lockdown period of the COVID-19 pandemic.
 All the cast and crew members have worked in the limitation of shooting remotely from home.
 In the web series all the characters communicated through phone and video calls.

 Description

 The series features only three characters, Two lawyers and one Judge played by Parambrata Chatterjee (Mr. Sen), Ankush Hazra (Mr. Das) and Anirban Chakraborty (Judge).

 This anthology comedy series has ten episodes containing 10 different topics.
 Two layers battling it out on a variety of subjects relating to the COVID-19 crisis, including the use of masks to commit petty crimes, the existential crisis faced by movie theatres, and so on and so forth.
 The series started streaming on the Bengali OTT platform hoichoi from 15 May 2020.